 - drones with rope arrive at anchor floor BEFORE fire crew reaches this floor

-- winch specification limited operation to 20 m/min lifting speed.
+- winch specification limited the operation to 20 m/min lifting speed.
 With faster winches (e.g. 40m/min) total time would be reduced to 2m 28 sec.